chhikara/Folder-Synchronisation/README.md

 $ pip install watchdog

+$ pip install mimetypes

 **Obtain Google API credentials.
 Download the client_secret file and rename it to client_secret.json .
-Copy the file to both the operating folders.
+Copy the file to both the operating folders and overwrite the existing client_secret.

-2. Run socialCopsUpload.py file in the folder which you want to synchronize your drones to.
+2. Run Upload.py file in the parent folder which you want to synchronize to your other subsidary folders.
 When the google GUI appears, click Accept

-3. Run socialCopsDownload.py file in the drone folder.
+3. Run Download.py file in the other subsidary folders to synchronise them with the parent folder.

 Further Help with the code - Contact : (+91) 9818061051